datawire/quark/docs/language-reference/keywords.rst

 primitive
 ~~~~~~~~~
 The primitive keyword is used to define basic data types in Quark.

-[JMK Can users define new primitives and if so will they work/what can they do with them/how are they mapped to the languages - should I just say this is a reserved keyword?]]
+At the current time it is reserved for use by the system.

 .. _returnKeyword: